TheRenegadeCoder/sample-programs/docs/projects/hello-world/_posts/2018-11-10-google-apps-script.md

 With that in mind, we can see that we’ve defined a helloWorld function with syntax similar to [JavaScript][1].
 In other words, we have a function definition which encloses a code block with braces.

 Inside the code block, we have our typical print call.
 In this case, we leverage the Logger to do our printing.
-Then we pass our “Hello, World!” string to the log function, and call it a day.[^1]
+Then we pass our “Hello, World!” string to the log function, and call it a day.

 ## How to Run the Solution